-Therefore another approach is used.
-The acoustic properties of our loudspeaker designs are based on stiffness by using 15 mm bituminized aluminum panels and lacks unity as the panels are glued by using rubber like adhesives.
-This approach plus using the finest transducers available will give the design the most honest and color free presentation of the electrical equivalent.
+Therefore another approach is called for.
+The acoustic properties of our loudspeakers, are based on stiffness using 15mm bituminized aluminium panels.
+These lack unity, as the panels are glued using rubber like adhesives.
+This approach, plus using the finest Transducers available, gives our designs the most honest and color free representation - of the electrical signal equivalents.

-Church bells come under the general heading of tuned percussion instruments.
-A well-tuned bell gives a clear sense of a definite pitch when it is rung, because a few of the lower natural frequencies have been carefully adjusted to fall in harmonically related ratios.
-However, the role of these natural frequencies in determining the sound of bells is not the topic here.
+Church bells come under the general heading of tuned percussive instruments.
+A well-tuned bell gives a clear sense of definite pitch when rung.
+This is because a few of the lower natural frequencies, have been carefully adjusted to fall in harmonically related ratios.
+However, the role of these natural frequencies in determining the sound of a bell - is not the topic here.

-Strangely enough, we are not interested in the behavior of a healthy church bell.
-What happens when a church bell is old and cracked, it will lose its beautiful sound because the unity in the used bronze has disappeared caused by the impact of the clapper over the years.
-This behavior is exactly what we like by creating a loudspeaker cabinet as we do not like unity in the used material.
-For instance when wood or multiplex is used, the six panels of the cabinet are glued together.
-As a result the hardness of the glue creates unity in the design and therefore becomes more resonant than the six panels separately.
-While having a reasonable internal damping, materials based on wood like Multiplex or MDF are not stiff enough.
-As a result acoustic energy coming from the inside will find its way to the outside over time.
-Time related events in music (for instance percussive instruments) are smeared over time due to the absence of stiffness of the cabinet and possible ringing due to unity in the used material.
+Strangely enough, we are not interested in the behaviour of a healthy church bell.
+What happens when a church bell is old and cracked ?
+It will lose its beautiful sound because the unity in the bronze has disappeared - caused by the impact of the clapper over many years.
+This behaviour is applicable in exactly the same way, when creating a loudspeaker cabinet.
+Traditionally for instance, when wood or multiplex is used, a cabinetís six panels are glued together.
+As a result, the hardness of the glue creates unity in the design and therefore it becomes more resonant than the individual panels.

+Whilst having reasonable internal damping, cabinet designs constructed with wooden based products (as above) or MDF, are just simply not stiff enough.
+As a result, acoustic energy created on the inside - will find its way to the outside over time.
+Time related events in music (for instance percussive instruments), are smeared over time due to the absence of rigidity in the cabinet and possible ringing - due to unity in the materials used.

-Copyright © 2019 by Acelec Engineering · All Rights reserved · E-Mail: firstname.lastname@example.org
+Copyright © 2019 by Sonnet Digital Audio BV∑ All Rights reserved ∑ E-Mail: email@example.com